 WHERE TO START

-- Start by placing one hand on your belly and one hand on your heart.
-Take a deep breath through your nose and feel your belly soften – slowly exhale through your mouth with a sigh of relief.
+- We invite you to start by placing one hand on your belly and one hand on your heart.
+Take a deep breath through your nose and feel your belly soften – slowly exhale through your mouth with an audible sigh of relief.
 Allow yourself a moment to smile and the freedom to dream about starting a new journey to heal your migraines.

 - The concept of whole-body healing requires you to become your own educated health advocate.